-This outcome covers the knowledge and skills required to develop an initial project idea through to production of a rationale for a project which provides sufficient justification for a project to be given approval to proceed to a fuller development of the business case.
+This Outcome covers the knowledge and skills required to develop an initial project idea through to production of a rationale for a project which provides sufficient justification for a project to be given approval to proceed to a fuller development of the business case.
 This includes the ability to investigate and articulate the context in which the project is to be developed and delivered.

-This outcome progresses onto the development of a case to support the viability of a project through the application of a process of options appraisal.
+This Outcome progresses onto the development of a case to support the viability of a project through the application of a process of options appraisal.
 Included in this process is the valuing of costs and benefits and assessing risks for each of a number of project options.
 In addition to identifying and quantifying sources of funding or income to the project the candidate will use budgeting techniques to calculate the costs of resources during the lifetime of the project.
 This will be followed by calculating the value of the project benefits and allow for the analysis of costs against benefits.
 Using the risk assessments and costing techniques the candidate will be able to provide data for each option which will enable an appraisal of the options, aid the selection and recommendation of a preferred option and demonstrate affordability and value for money.

-The purpose of this outcome is to enable the candidate to establish a project operating environment and to present an outline project plan.
+The purpose of this Outcome is to enable the candidate to establish a project operating environment and to present an outline project plan.
 This includes selecting and describing the processes that will be adopted for the management of the project.
 Decisions at this stage include the organisation structure for the project and identification of key roles and responsibilities.
 Reporting arrangements, including the regularity and nature of communications between the key roles and individuals, need to be clarified.
 As do the specific performance measurement, record keeping and audit requirements of the project.
 Project planning techniques will be used to produce a project plan which presents a timeline identifying key project tasks, milestones and deliverables.

-Guidance on the delivery and assessment of this unit
+Guidance on the delivery and assessment of this Unit

-This unit provides the candidate with the knowledge and skills required to produce a project proposal in the form a business case suitable for submission to a formal approval process, if required, prior to project implementation.
+This Unit is intended to be delivered as one of two Units within the PDA in Project Management although it can be delivered as a stand-alone Unit.
+It provides the candidate with the knowledge and skills required to produce a project proposal in the form a business case suitable for submission to a formal approval process, if required, prior to project implementation.

-As the candidate is expected to be in employment with current project management responsibility, it is recommended that a suitable project be selected at their place of work which can be used as the basis of development and assessment for all three outcomes.
+As the candidate is expected to be in employment with current project management responsibility, it is recommended that a suitable project be selected at their place of work which can be used as the basis of development and assessment for all three Outcomes.
 A live project may offer a more substantive experience for the candidate.
-If this is not possible or the project is not suitable for assessment purposes then a simulated or case-study based project can be provided by the centre.
+Ideally this same project could be used to progress further project management knowledge and skills through the other Unit within the PDA.
+If this is not possible or the project is not suitable for assessment purposes then a simulated or case-study based project can be provided by the Centre.
 Where a candidate wishes to use a real workplace project, selection should be made in consultation with their line manager and tutor.
-Suitability of the project for assessment purposes will be determined by the centre.
+Suitability of the project for assessment purposes will be determined by the Centre.